-For the six month periods ended June 30 (unaudited)
+For the nine month periods ended September 30 (unaudited)

-Click here for Reconciliations of Segment Reported Earnings to Earnings from Ongoing Operations for the three and six months ended June 30, 2017 and 2016.
+Click here for Reconciliations of Segment Reported Earnings to Earnings from Ongoing Operations for the three and nine months ended September 30, 2017 and 2016.

 |OPERATING - DOMESTIC ELECTRICITY SALES (GWh)|